 These are refined and processed carbs.
 Get rid of them.
 Stay away.

 Foods with low glycemic index, that will help keep control your glucose levels:

 These are low carb foods that you SHOULD be eating.

 The “cure” is your diet.
 Once you train yourself to follow a specific low carb diet, you’ll be on your way to the “cure.”
 Listen, I’m telling you this because it’s what I’ve learned.
 It’s not a lecture.
 It’s cold hard facts.
 There’s no pill or shot you can take to control hypoglycemia.
 It’s YOU!
 You’re the only one who can cure it by keeping it under control.
 Hyperglycemia is dangerous too and there are natural ways to control it, but I wanted you to know what low glucose is capable of doing.
 It’s not to scare you, but to make you aware.

 My final thoughts

-I hoped you learned something here.
+I hoped you learned something about hyperglycemia vs hypoglycemia.
 If you feel that you need extra help with controlling your blood sugars, then this is works best!
 And if you have any questions about hypoglycemia or you care to leave your opinion, please leave a comment below.
 I’d like to hear what your thoughts are!